Nick97-git/internet-shop/README.md

 4. Start MySQLWorkbench.

-5. At internet-shop.src.main.java.mate.academy.internet.shop.util.ConnectionUtil class use your username and password for your MySQLWorkbench to create a Connection.
+5. At internet-shop.src.main.java.dev.internet.shop.util.ConnectionUtil class use your username and password for your MySQLWorkbench to create a Connection.

 6. Run internet-shop.src.main.resources.init_db.sql to create all the tables required by this app.